Here’s how it works:

 I am willing to write original fiction, fanfiction, pieces related to my own existing stories or to anyone’s stories if I’m familiar enough with them, etc..
 I am not willing to write detailed sex.
 I will consider RK prompts, RPF, or non-fiction/essay, but make no promises.

 For none of these do I promise to do any research whatsoever unless I feel like it (which is why I may not accept RPF prompts).
-No accuracy is guaranteed even for fandoms I’m tolerably familiar with.
-There may be more fandoms I’m familiar with and just can’t think of.
+There are undoubtedly more fandoms I’m familiar with and just can’t think of.
 Feel free to ask whether I know something or not.

 Movies and TV series I'm tolerably familiar with